DOCTORCUBA.COM

 very competitive costs of plastic surgery in CubaNegotiate discretely your issue with Cuban clinic on your own.
 If you are looking for Cuban dental contact Don't hesitate to DROP US A LINE to drcubamd@gmail.com With modest EUR 5.- we can be helpful

 Absolute Confidentiality.
-We charge by PAYEER
+We charge in Crypto

 International tourists can already visit most of Cuba